keedio/flume-ng-kafka-avro-sink/README.md

-flume-ng-kafka-sink
+flume-ng-kafka-avro-sink
 ================

-This project is used for [flume-ng](https://github.com/apache/flume) to communicate with [kafka 0.8.0](http://kafka.apache.org/08/quickstart.html).
+This project is used for [flume-ng](https://github.com/apache/flume) to communicate with [kafka 0.8.0](http://kafka.apache.org/08/quickstart.html) sending Avro messages to the Kafka cluster.

-Configuration of Kafka Sink
+Configuration of Kafka Avro Sink
 ----------

     agent_log.sinks.kafka.type = com.vipshop.flume.sink.kafka.KafkaSink